hrivks/qlik-isolated/README.md

 ### Use case
 * you want reference to qlik.js' qlik object to access the [App API](https://help.qlik.com/en-US/sense-developer/3.2/Subsystems/APIs/Content/MashupAPI/qlik-app-interface.htm)
 * you do NOT want to load qlik's require.js directly as it in-turn loads Qlik's version of libraries (jquery, angular, require) which may **conflict** with your website's
-* you want to load qlik.js **on-demand** and avoid conflicts like `WARNING: Tried to load angular more than once`, jQuery version conficts etc.
+* you want to load qlik.js **on-demand** but avoid conflicts like `WARNING: Tried to load angular more than once`, jQuery version conficts etc.
 * you want to **dynamically embed** qlik sense objects (charts, sheets, selection bar) without worrying about CORS and virtual proxy settings